Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Cut the fish you are using into 2″ pieces.
 I used rockfish, but you can also use red snapper.
 Place the fish, several at a time, into the bowl of seasonings, and toss to coat on all sides.

-Place the coated fish pieces onto the sprayed foil on the baking sheet.
-Leave space between each piece of fish.
-Continue until all fish pieces are on baking sheet.
-Set aside, but preheat the broiler on the oven.
+Place the coated fish pieces onto the sprayed aluminum foil on the baking sheet.
+Leave a little bit of space between each piece of fish.

 Fish is cut into 2" pieces, then tossed in seasoning before broiling.